 Steps to Take After Suffering a Car Accident

 The top priority after a car accident is to ensure the safety of everyone involved in the accident.
-You should call 911 immediately to notify them about the accident and to get medical assistance to anyone who needs it.
+You should call 911 immediately to notify them about the accident and to seek medical attention immediately for anyone who needs it.
 If you have been seriously injured, you must seek emergency medical assistance as soon as possible.

 Other types of evidence used in car accident cases include surveillance footage, medical records, police reports, and expert testimony.
 While you are gathering evidence, avoid roadside discussions or confrontations about the accident or liability.
 If your vehicle is totaled, you may need to call a tow truck.

 You also need to notify your insurance company about the accident.
 Not notifying the insurance company can leave you liable for the damages from the accident.
-However, don’t share any information about who was at fault in the accident with the insurance company.
-The insurance company will try to minimize their payout for the accident.
+However, keep information about who was at fault in the accident private from the insurance company.
+The insurance company will try to minimize the payout for the accident.

 To ensure you understand your rights and avoid common pitfalls of dealing with insurance companies, you want to consult with a car accident attorney as soon as possible.
 The attorney can assess your case and guide you on the best legal course of action.